 I’m delighted to publish this story by my dear friend and former co-worker Andrea Chrysanthou.
-Andrea works full-time and has two teenagers and a toddler, so she is definitely a busy mom who needs and wants a proper vacation for the whole family!
-The Nickelodeon Punta Cana is a brand new property in the Dominican Republic, and I’m so pleased she offered to share her family vacation story with us!
+Andrea works full-time and has two teenagers and a toddler.
+She is definitely a busy mom who needs and wants a proper vacation for the whole family!
+The Nickelodeon Punta Cana is a new-ish property in the Dominican Republic, and I’m so pleased she offered to share her family vacation story with us!

 Nickelodeon Punta Cana Review: An All-Inclusive for the Whole Family